Back in 2017, the first episode of BBC One's The Big Painting Challenge was all about still life.

 Can anyone paint a still life?

-The cry around the art of the YBAs in the 1990s was often ‘anyone could do it’.
-Anyone could get out of bed and call it ‘art’.
+The furore around the art of the Young British Artists in the 1990s was often 'anyone could do it'.
+Anyone could get out of bed and call it 'art'.
 Anyone could daub some coloured spots on a canvas.
-Ironically, it was Damien Hirst who then proved that not everyone can paint a convincing still life.

-In 2012, Hirst took a break from cutting up cows and pickling sharks to put brush to canvas.
-His venture into painting was not well received: critics of his exhibition at the Wallace Collection were unanimous in their disappointment and distaste for his works, showing that even someone who has become a millionaire through their art can’t necessarily master an orange.
+In 2012, Damien Hirst took a break from cutting up cows and pickling sharks to put brush to canvas.
+His venture into painting received mixed reviews: critics of his exhibition at the Wallace Collection voiced their disappointment and distaste for his works.

 Yes.